mussol/100-days-of-code/log.md

 ### Day 60: April 13, 2017

 Finished the bootcamp section on CSS by building a blog from scratch.
 Only html and css for now, but I'm quite happy with the result.
+I also refactored the random quote machine project, so far html/css, following what I've been practicing these last days.